Website Redesign

 The Ask

-In 2025, while serving as Digital Director at Pathfinders Advertising Agency, I collaborated with Jonathan Geels, the President of Troyer Group, a community-oriented architectural firm based in Indiana, to strategize and execute a complete redesign of their website and online presence.
+In 2025, as Digital Director at Pathfinders Advertising Agency, I collaborated with Jonathon Geels, the President of Troyer Group, a community-oriented architectural firm based in Indiana.
+Jonathon and his team wanted to not just redesign their website, which was outdated in both design and codebase, but to re-invent their online presence as a whole, enhancing Troyer’s brand awareness and ultimately generating new leads.

 Approach

-Awards and testimonials were incorporated to communicate trust and social proof, and were strategically recommended to boost discovery in AI-driven search.
+Insights-Driven Strategy: Our content, design, and information architecture strategy was informed by insights from the Discovery phase and a deep understanding of the client’s core service offering and business goals.
+Awards and testimonials were incorporated throughout the site to communicate trust and social proof, and to boost discovery in AI-driven search.

 Results